March 10, 2020 — Customer Stories

 Our work with Eneco

-Eneco became one of the first customers for our Predict software in 2018, which it has used at six onshore and offshore wind farms where it has a financial exposure for the cost of lost production.
+It has used Predict at six onshore and offshore wind farms where it has a financial exposure for the cost of lost production.
 The portfolio includes projects with turbines ranging between 1.5MW and 3MW, and from four different manufacturers.
+This is in operation on its portfolio alongside our main Greenbyte Platform.

 Eneco’s challenge is that it had service contracts with the four wind turbine makers at the six projects, but these contracts did not cover the full cost of lost production.
 As a result, any downtime was a costly drag on the financial performance of the portfolio.